chaminda204/ClientServerApp/ReadMe.txt

-This contains the set of instructions required to build and run the TOllGis (Client Server) application.
+This contains the set of instructions required to build and run the Client Server application.

 Building the Project.
 ====================